Rust Clap recipes

 }

 We immediately have a few interesting moments: the Subcommand trait derive and the PathBuff type in the api_key field.
-We are not forced to use only simple types for args like Strings, numbers, etc. If you have a concrete type that describes your value (PathBuff for file path, url::Url for urls, or even custom ones), then use this type in the configuration.
+We are not forced to use only simple types for args like Strings, numbers, etc. If you have a concrete type that describes your value (PathBuff for file path, url::Url for URLs, or even custom ones), then use this type in the configuration.
 It'll handle more errors during parsing and make further work easier.

-Now we add params for downloading command:
+Now we add params for downloading the command:

 #[derive(Debug, Clone, Subcommand)]